 Tonight’s feature is The Martian followed by another kick-ass panel of scientists talking sciency stuff.

-Apologies: the scientists and their bios were read out at the event.
+Apologies: the MC announced participants’ bios.
 I didn’t record the introduction and, although I’ve found advertising for the event, I can’t find any list of the participants.